 By using three separate bands, Tri-band LTE-Advance devices promises to deliver four times faster speeds than current 4G LTE and 21 times faster than 3G, using a process that allows operators to pool spectrum across inter & intra bands, thus providing better experience to the users whose device possess those capabilities.
 In addition, it gives better broadband experience across the coverage area.
 Achieved 300Mbps download speed will be a big plus for smart phone users who like to stream videos such as ultra high-definition video download and other bandwidth consuming content including virtual reality.

-With LTE-A Tri-Band Carrier Aggregation mobile device can able to receive LTE signal on three different frequency bands and combines them into a single band.
+With the help of Tri-Band LTE-Advanced with Carrier Aggregation, mobile device can able to receive LTE signal on three different frequency bands and combines them into a single band.
 In addition, better broadband experience across the coverage area.
-According to South Korean press release, at peak speed, tri-band LTE-Advance allows users to download a 1 GB movie in just 28 seconds.
+According to South Korean press release, at peak speed, Tri-Band LTE-Advanced with Carrier Aggregation allows users to download a 1 GB movie in just 28 seconds.
 That compares with 4G LTE, which take 1 minute and 50 seconds to download the same 1 GB movie, and LTE-Advance, takes 55 seconds to download a 1 GB movie.

 LTE-U is a wireless communication system designed to use unlicensed spectrum - it is open to everybody - along with licensed LTE spectrum to ease the burden on big mobile carriers' networks, conceptualized by Qualcomm.
 LTE-Unlicensed (LTE-U) is intended to let cell networks boost internet speeds over short distances, without requiring the user to use a separate Wi-Fi network as they normally would.
 It allows smart-phone carriers to boost coverage area in their cellular networks, by using the unlicensed 5 GHz band.
 Reliance Jio thinks about LTE-U via carrier aggregation deployment.
 They are actively involved in trials across the globe and have done extensive tests, which will currently result in operators having limited control over quality of service, could lead to quick congestion.